You’re Not “Just a Mom”: Navigating the Identity Shift of Motherhood - Baby Chick

 • I don’t feel connected to my friends.

-Your hobbies and social life may feel like a thing of the past after you have a child – a fleeting but lovely memory!
+Your hobbies and social life may feel like a thing of the past after you have a child.
+It can start to feel like a distant memory.
 Life just goes on for your childless friends.
-They can go to happy hour on a whim, attend workout classes, leave their home alone for a quick errand.
-I was constantly jealous of my childless friends, seeing their life go on as normal.
+They can go to happy hour on a whim, attend workout classes, or leave home alone for a quick errand.
+I was constantly jealous of my childless friends, seeing their lives go on as usual.
 You may feel like your social life is nonexistent.
 But what is important to remember is that you will find a new normal in your life with your new family.
-My son tags along to so many places with us, and he’s turned out to be a pretty adaptable kid.
+My son now tags along with us to many places and has become very adaptable.
 Hopefully, your friends will adopt your child as their own, and having supportive friends through motherhood is an incredible gift.
 And if you feel like your friendships haven’t been there for you during your transition into motherhood, find your new tribe.
 Your mom tribe.

 • I used to be so driven.